Living-Tribunal/SDEV265-Project/README.md

-Made a Jeopardy game for my wifes youth group at church.
-It lets her use a "backend" interface to build her game board.
-She can set title, categories, and questions.
-Also allows her to show the answers and add points to specific groups.
+Made a Jeopardy game for our group project in SDEV265.